3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

   - manual [command]
 ```

-we can use the manual action to give a command after it, so let's try and run bash with it:
+we can use the manual action to give a command after it, so let's try to read a manual with it:

 ```
 sudo /home/anansi/bin/anansi_util manual bash